 While the ScrumMaster owns the process for creating and prioritizing the impediment list, the whole Scrum Team owns eliminating the impediments.
 Many impediments are resolvable by the team.
 In other cases, the team may need management help (see Involve the Managers).

 Removing the top priority impediment should yield immediate velocity improvement.
 If not, the Scrum Team has not properly analyzed system dynamics and understood the root cause of the primary dysfunction.

-When the team is successful in achieving velocity increase the system will re-stabilize after impediment removal and the next most important impediment may be in an unexpected place.
-So often unnecessary work (waste) will be generated by working on multiple constraints at once.
+When the team is successful in increasing its velocity the system will re-stabilize after impediment removal and the next most important impediment may be in an unexpected place.
+So it is likely wasteful for the team to work on multiple impediments or constraints at once.
 Focus on the top priority impediment.

 Scrum is a framework for inspecting and adapting to achieve continuous improvement by removing impediments.
 Continuous improvement will increase velocity and produce a hyperproductive state (at least 400% improvement).
-Beedle et al. established the perspective early on (see “Scrum: A Pattern Language for Hyperproductive Software Development” in ) that Scrum is a pattern language for hyperproductive software development.
+Beedle et al. established the perspective early on (see “Scrum: A Pattern Language for Hyperproductive Software Development” in ) that Scrum is a pattern language for highly responsive and productive software development.

 Past work in both highly disciplined companies and dysfunctional companies has shown that every team can achieve a hyperproductive state by implementing specific practices using Scrum.
 For example, Systematic, a CMMI maturity level 5 company, demonstrated that all teams could double their velocity by having software tested at the feature level and bug free at the end of a Sprint.
 A second doubling of velocity was possible by assuring a high ready state of project backlog at the beginning of a Sprint.

 A team uses the Happiness Metric as a way to identify and prioritize process improvements.
 On a scale of 1-5 they ask (1) how do they feel about their role in the company and (2) how do they feel about the company.
 Then they share what would make them feel better and the team uses planning poker to estimate the value of things that would make team members feel better.
 The team estimated the value (as opposed to effort) of backlog items as well.
-The entire Product Backlog was estimated at 50 points of value.
+The team estimated the entire Product Backlog to sum up to 50 points of value.

 “Better user stories” was the top priority improvement for the team.
-Removing this impediment was estimated at over 60 points of value.
+The team estimated that removing this impediment would yield over 60 points of value.
 The Chief Product Owner of the Product Owner Team wondered if removing that impediment might double velocity as the impediment value was higher than the entire Product Backlog value for the Sprint.

-“Improve User Stories” was put into the Product Backlog and pulled into the next Sprint with a Definition of Done.
-This Definition of Done was implemented as acceptance tests that had metrics that were calculated at the next Sprint Review.
+The Product Owner put “Improve User Stories” into the Product Backlog and the developers pulled it into the next Sprint with a Definition of Done.
+The team defined this Definition of Done as acceptance tests that had metrics that they calculated at the next Sprint Review.
 They included:

 While improving the quality of user stories is never ending, the Sprint Review demonstrated significant improvement on this backlog item as measured by the acceptance tests.
 Significant improvement resulted in an increase in velocity after several sprints.
 After velocity had doubled this impediment fell off the top of the impediment list and another impediment took its place.

 The graph below shows the velocity of the team doing weekly sprints.
-In Sprint 86 (around 12/27/2010) the team was doubled in size.
-By Sprint 89, “Improve User Stories” was put in the backlog of each Sprint.
+In Sprint 86 (around 12/27/2010) the team doubled in size.
+By Sprint 89, “Improve User Stories” became a backlog item in each Sprint.
 Within three Sprints velocity more than doubled.
-An average 10% increase in velocity per sprint was seen in subsequent Sprints by Scrumming the Scrum.
+The team realized an average 10% increase in velocity per Sprint in subsequent Sprints by Scrumming the Scrum.